Delphinoid/SDLOpenGLBaseC/README.md

 List of queued tweaks:
 * Models need to store their own skeletal data.
 * Replace strtok() with a better function.
-* Tidy up and unify file loading functionality.
+* Tidy up and unify file parsing functionality.
+Each file parsing function pretty much needs a major rework.
+Maybe put them in separate files as well (e.g. textureWrapperIO.c).
+* Tidy up and streamline maths functions.
 * Clean up renderable struct and remove any unnecessary member variables.
 Currently the only real member variables I am not happy with are sprite and hudElement.
 * Fix up render and space transform structures and unify all animation / interpolation code (the latter is partly done).
 * Not happy with the current billboard system, not sure why.